dcalc/WaLSAtools_fork/docs/acknowledgements.md

 # Acknowledgements

-All people who have contributed, in one way or another, to the development of **WaLSAtools**, as well as third‐parties whose codes have been used in the package, are sincerely acknowledged. **WaLSAtools** is a result of scientific discussions with the [**WaLSA team**][1]{target=_blank} which is supported by the Research Council of Norway (project number 262622), and The Royal Society (grant Hooke18b/SCTM).
+All people who have contributed, in one way or another, to the development of **WaLSAtools**, as well as third‐parties whose codes have been used in the package, are sincerely acknowledged. **WaLSAtools** is a result of scientific discussions with the [**WaLSA team**][1]{target=_blank} which has been supported by the Research Council of Norway (project number 262622), and The Royal Society (grant Hooke18b/SCTM).

 While we make every effort to ensure that acknowledgements/credits in this document are complete and accurate, errors may occur.
 If you see an error or omission, please help us improve this document by sending us an [**email**][2].